arianacofone/crank-o-meter/ReadME.md

 ##Next Steps##
 By meeting with the UX team, we realized what functions were essential to the app and what should be next steps.
-*   user access to time stamped letters along with score of their anger that they had at the time.
+*   User access to time stamped letters along with score of their anger that they had at the time.
-*   specific sentences/letters related to situations but also connected to the level of anger.
+*   Specific sentences/letters related to situations but also connected to the level of anger.
-*   feel good videos that can randomize on the page to divert anger.
+*   Feel good videos that can randomize on the page to divert anger.
 Also rendering of a congratulatory video after the letter is sent.

 ##Photographic Timeline##